This programme is complemented by the Spanish programme at the following levels:

 - At the end of Year 11 students sit the IGCSE (International General Certificate of Education) exams in, generally, nine subjects.

 - At the end of Year 12, students sit the AS level in English Literature, French and Spanish.

 - In Year 13 students sit the Cambridge Advanced or Proficiency exam, depending on their level.
 They also sit A levels in English Literature and Spanish.
 Those pupils who do French sit the B1 and B2 level DELF exam.

-Each year of school up to and including Year 10 at The English Montessori School is validated with the Spanish Educational System.
+Each year of school up to and including Year 10 at The English School Madrid is validated with the Spanish Educational System.
 The importance of this is that a students entering or leaving the school can transfer to the equivalent level in any other school.
 This is, of course, subject to the individual competency of each student.